Deep Tree Tensor Networks: Related Work

-Here, $LN$ represents layer normalization, while $A$ and $B$ denote learnable matrixes.
-Our objectives include re-establishing the polynomial expansion form and analyzing the distinctions between DTTN and quantum-inspired TNs.
-Additionally, by integrating layer normalization, we aim to develop a multilinear DTTN$^\dagger$ that surpasses the performance of current high-performing multilinear networks~\citep{cheng2024multilinear}
+In this work, we aim to achieve two objectives: (1) re-establish the polynomial expansion form and analyze the differences between multilinear and quantum-inspired TNs; and (2) develop a layer-normalized multilinear DTTN$^\dagger$ that outperforms existing high-performance multilinear networks~\cite{cheng2024multilinear}.

-\section{METHOD}
+\section{Method}

 In this section, we provide a detailed description of the Deep Tree Tensor Network (DTTN).
-We aim to construct a tree topology network by sequentially stacking AIM blocks, which involve solely multilinear operations.
-For an input image $\boldsymbol{x}$, similar to other methodologies, we use a vanilla linear projection, also referred to as patch embedding~\citep{tolstikhin2021mlp}, to derive the feature map $\phi(\boldsymbol{\boldsymbol{x},\boldsymbol{\Lambda}_\phi})\in\mathbb{R}^{W\times H\times C}$.
+We aim to construct a tree topology network by sequentially stacking AIM blocks, which consist solely of multilinear operations.
+For an input image $\boldsymbol{x}$, we apply a vanilla linear projection, also known as patch embedding~\citep{tolstikhin2021mlp}, to obtain the feature map $\phi(\boldsymbol{x}, \boldsymbol{\Lambda}_\phi) \in \mathbb{R}^{W \times H \times C}$.
+Similar approaches are used in other methodologies.
 Here $\boldsymbol{\Lambda}_\phi\in\mathbb{R}^{S^2\times C}$ represents a learnable matrix, where $S,C\in\mathbb{N}$ denote the local patch size and the number of output channels, respectively.
-This procedure corresponds to the local mapping illustrated in Fig.\ref{img1}, with its output serving as the input for the DTTN.
-It should be noted that batch normalization (BN) operations following the linear layer have been omitted for brevity.
-This omission does not affect the conclusions drawn in this paper, as these operations can be integrated with the nearest linear layer during inference through structural re-parametrization techniques~\citep{ding2021repvgg}.
+This procedure corresponds to the local mapping illustrated in Fig.~\ref{img1}, with its output serving as the input for the DTTN.
+It should be noted that batch normalization (BN) operations following the linear layer have been omitted for brevity, as these operations can be integrated with the nearest linear layer during inference through structural re-parameterization technique~\cite{ding2021repvgg}.